kyleparisi/nougit/README.md

 ## Workstation

 As a workstation client, Nougit manages your repositories by default in your home directory under `./nougitrepos`.
-This is configurable by cracking open `config.json` before running Nougit for the first time.
+This is configurable by cracking open `config.json` after running Nougit for the first time.
 When you are ready to get started, navigate to the directory in your terminal where you have installed Nougit and run:

 ```shell
 node nougit/app.js